-HENRICO, Va.
-(WTVR) – A stand-off between officers and a resident at a West End apartment complex ended with police shooting the 20-year-old man.
+HENRICO COUNTY, Va. -- A stand-off between officers and a resident at a West End apartment complex ended with police shooting the 20-year-old man.

-Police are investigating an officer-involved shooting Thursday at the Three Chopt West Apartments off Three Chopt Road near Freeman High School
+Police are investigating an officer-involved shooting Thursday off Three Chopt Road near Freeman High School.

 Police said they were responding to a disorderly conduct call at the apartment complex.